Start Business in the Beauty and Wellness Franchise Sector

 Documentation

 • Disclosure profile document: It gives you the background of the franchise.
-“You’ll also get a list of franchisees who part of the franchise and you can call them up,” explained Riaan Fouche, the Chief Operations Officer at FNB Business.
-With this document you can do the necessary research about the franchise.
+“You’ll also get a list of franchisees who are part of the franchise and you can call them up,” explained Riaan Fouche, the Chief Operations Officer at FNB Business.
+With this document, you can do the necessary research about the franchise.

-• A non disclosure document: This will be forwarded to all interested parties to ensure confidentiality.
+• A non-disclosure document: This will be forwarded to all interested parties to ensure confidentiality.

 • Franchise agreement: This document tells you what you are getting yourself into.

-• Approval letter from the franchisor: It will be needed for when you apply for a loan at the bank.
+• Approval letter from the franchisor: It will be needed when you apply for a loan at the bank.

 • Personal details (for the bank loan application): This includes your personal details like the statement of assets and liabilities (or balance sheets), a business plan from their side, curriculum vitae of the individual (short), a comprehensive set up cost, and a cash flow projection for at least three years.
 The franchisor assists the franchisee with all of this.

 Training is available at all franchisors, but not all are specific on how long the training will be.
-Franchising establishments like Sorbet, for example, said on their website that they offer extensive business and franchise training, with no time-frame of how long.
+Franchising establishments like Sorbet, for example, said on their website that they offer extensive business and franchise training, with no time frame of how long.

 However, SkinPhD said that their franchisees and their employees will undergo initial as well as ongoing training.